 The Ethics and Appeals Committee shall have the responsibility of investigating ethics and consumer complaints and hearing appeals of an Application or Renewal Application that has been denied, or if a Provider has been placed on probation, or if a Provider's accreditation has been suspended or revoked.
-The Committee shall report to the RESNET Board of Directors.
+The Committee shall report to the RESNET Executive Director.

-907.2.1 Committee membership.
+- 908.1 Committee membership.
 The Ethics and Appeals Committee shall be chaired by a member of the RESNET Board of Directors.
 The Chair shall be approved by the RESNET Board.
 Nomination of Committee members shall be made by the Chairman.
 The Committee shall be composed of a minimum of five (5) members, but no more than seven (7) members including the chairman.
-The Committee shall consist of a minimum of two (2) Home Energy Raters and a minimum of two (2) representatives of Provider organizations.

-907.2.2 Committee Responsibilities.
-The Ethics and Appeals Committee shall have the responsibility of investigating ethics and consumer complaints and hearing appeals of an Application or Renewal Application that has been denied, or if a Provider has been placed on probation, or if a Provider's accreditation has been suspended or revoked.
+The Committee shall consist of a minimum of two (2) Home Energy Raters and a minimum of two (2) representatives of Provider organizations. - 908.2 Committee Responsibilities.
+The Ethics and Appeals Committee shall have the responsibility of investigating ethics and consumer complaints and hearing appeals of an Application or Renewal Application that has been denied, or if a Provider has been placed on probation, or if a Provider's accreditation has been suspended or revoked within 30 business days.

-908 Ethics and Compliance Complaints

-908.1 Filing of Ethics and Compliance Complaints
+909 Ethics and Compliance Complaints

-908.1.1 Ethics complaints may be filed for violation of the RESNET Code of Ethics.

-908.1.2 Compliance Complaints may be filed for failures to comply with the RESNET Standards

-908.1.3 Complaints shall document the alleged violation(s) or compliance issue(s).
+- 909.1 Filing of Ethics and Compliance Complaints - 909.1.1 Ethics complaints may be filed for violation of the RESNET Code of Ethics. - 909.1.2 Compliance Complaints may be filed for failures to comply with the RESNET Standards - 909.1.3 Complaints shall document the alleged violation(s) or compliance issue(s).
 The complaint shall also be specific about which section(s) of the Code of Ethics or the RESNET Standards have been violated.
-To be considered, the full and complete complaint shall be submitted on the RESNET's online ethics or compliance complaint form posted on the RESNET web-site and contain the following information:

-908.1.3.1 The name of the complainant and contact information;

-908.1.3.2 The name of the party that is the subject of the complaint;
+To be considered, the full and complete complaint shall be submitted on the RESNET's online ethics or compliance complaint form posted on the RESNET web-site and contain the following information: - 909.1.3.1 The name of the complainant and contact information; - 909.1.3.2 The name of the party that is the subject of the complaint;

-- 908.1.3.3 A complete description of the alleged violation(s); - 908.1.3.4 A recitation of all the facts documenting the complaint;

-908.1.3.5 Copies of all relevant documents.
+- 909.1.3.3 A complete description of the alleged violation(s); - 909.1.3.4 A recitation of all the facts documenting the complaint; - 909.1.3.5 Copies of all relevant documents.

-908.2 Investigation of Complaints
+909.2 Investigation of Complaints